jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.33 ProfileCurvature

-Calculates a profile curvature raster from an input DEM.
+Calculates a profile curvature raster from an input DEM..

 *Parameters*: